abewheel/ParkHere/README.md

 Park Here was implemented in Java as an AndroidStudio project.
 It uses the google maps API for parking space search and braintree API for payment processing.
 It uses a MVC architecture.
-An apache server was used to store SQL data
+An apache server was used to store SQL data.